I am a Senior Lecturer in Sociology at the University of Kent’s School of Social Policy, Sociology and Social Research. My research interests include:

 Religion and development in African context

-I am currently the Principal Investigator of a British Academy/Leverhulme-funded research project exploring the politics of religion, space and transnational development.
-As part of this project I am conducting fieldwork in the Congo (DRC) and in the UK, among the Congolese diaspora.
-Here I am exploring various ‘development visions’ associated with religious expansion and territoriality building upon my longstanding ethnographic involvement with the Congolese diaspora and the Kimbanguist community in particular - in both Western and African settings.
-I am particularly interested in the connections between tropes of development and social change, quests for spiritual renewal and the wider ‘project’ for the city and the nation in a context of social and political crisis.
-I am also researching the role played by migrants and diasporic communities in the remaking and transformation of homeland religious spaces, in material and immaterial terms.
+I was the Principal Investigator of a British Academy/Leverhulme-funded research project exploring the politics of religion, space and transnational development.
+As part of this project I conducted fieldwork in the Congo (DRC) and in the UK, among the Congolese diaspora.
+I explored various ‘development visions’ associated with religious expansion and territoriality, building upon my longstanding ethnographic involvement with the Congolese diaspora and the Kimbanguist community in particular - in both Western and African settings.
+I was particularly interested in the connections between tropes of development and social change, quests for spiritual renewal and the wider ‘project’ for the city and the nation in a context of social and political crisis.
+I also researched the role played by migrants and diasporic communities in the remaking and transformation of homeland religious spaces, in material and immaterial terms.
 As Christianity’s centre of gravity is shifting from North to South, it is important to document how this shift is shaping the 'development landscape' of African mega-cities (eg Lagos, Kinshasa or Accra), important nodes in the emerging transnational sphere of the Global South.

-I am coordinator of the Memory Matters project (funded by the HLF) and which explores notions of ‘home’, identities and belongings in the African diaspora, with a particular focus on the Congolese postcolonial memory and heritage.
-The project involves young British Congolese residing in London as well as researchers, academics, visual artists, heritage and museum experts.
-The ‘Memory Matters’ project is composed of several interconnected strands.
-Each strand combines research, engagement and participation activities and draws upon a diversity of methods (use of audio-visual tools, discussions, workshops, interviews, postcolonial urban walks etc).
-The project is managed and coordinated through a partnership between CORECOG (Congolese refugee organisation in London) and the University of Kent.
+I was the coordinator of the Memory Matters project (funded by the HLF) and which explores notions of ‘home’, identities and belongings in the African diaspora, with a particular focus on the Congolese postcolonial memory and heritage.
+The project involved young British Congolese residing in London as well as researchers, academics (such as Dr Marie Godin, Oxford or Dr Sophia Labadi, Kent), visual artists, writers (such as Congolese novelist JJ Bola, as well as heritage and museum experts.
+The ‘Memory Matters’ project was composed of several interconnected strands.
+Each strand combined research, engagement and participation activities and drawing upon a diversity of methods (use of audio-visual tools, discussions, workshops, interviews, postcolonial urban walks etc).
+The project was managed and coordinated through a partnership between CORECOG (Congolese refugee organisation in London) and the University of Kent.
 Other partners include: Congolese Action Youth Platform (CAYP), The Royal Museum for Central Africa, Collectif Mémoire Coloniale et Lutte contre les Discriminations, Observatoire Ba ya ya, the Centre for Heritage at Kent (CH@K) and the Centre for Research on Migration, Refugees and Belonging (CMRB, University of East London).

 - The religious lives of migrants and minorities: a transnational perspective.
 An international research project on migration, minorities and religion in the UK, South Africa and Malaysia (funded by the Ford Foundation through the SSRC, New York) and coordinated by Professor Peggy Levitt (Harvard University), Professor Jose Casanova (Georgetown University), Professor Manuel Vasquez (University of Florida), Professor Josh DeWind (SSRC) and Professor Thomas Hansen (Stanford University).
 As part of this project, I conducted qualitative research among African and British Asian communities in the UK as well as in the Democratic Republic of the Congo.
 In London I worked with Professor John Eade and Dr Ann David.